pivotal-cf/pcf-release-notes/p1-v1.5/opsmanager_rn_1_5.md

 ## v1.5.2.0 patch release:

 Ops Manager 1.5.2.0 fixes a bug on OpenStack in which availability zones specified in Director tile were not passed to BOSH, as well as a bug in which certain fields became disabled after a failed deploy.
+It also includes a new BOSH stemcell with important security updates to Ubuntu.

 ## v1.5.1.0 patch release:

-This release was made available prematurely by mistaken and then immediately withdrawn.
+This release was made available prematurely and then quickly withdrawn.
 To avoid confusion, the next release after 1.5.0.0 will be called 1.5.2.0.
 We apologize for the confusion.

 ## Version 1.5.0.0 (changes since v1.4.2.0)